 Event: Presence-In-AOI-Report

-A NF subscribe to this event to receive the current present state of a UE in a specific Area of Interest (AOI), and notification when a specified UE enters or leaves the specified area.
+A NF subscribe to this event to receive the current present state of a UE or a group of UEs or any UE in a specific Area of Interest (AOI), and notification when a specified UE enters or leaves the specified area.
 The area could be identified by a TA list, an area ID or specific interested area name like "LADN".

-UE Type: One UE, Group of UEs
+UE Type: One UE, Group of UEs, any UE

 Report Type: One-Time Report, Continuously Report

-Input: UE ID(s), Area identifier (a TA list, an area Id or "LADN").
+Input: UE ID(s), "ANY_UE", Area identifier (a TA list, an area Id or "LADN")

 Notification: UE-ID, Area identifier, Presence Status (IN/OUT/UNKNOWN)